South Africa's Woolworths set to buy Australia's David Jones for $2 billion

 "That's increasingly seeing stronger retail models expand offshore and take market share from weaker ones.
 It's all about scale," he said, noting Myer would be left in a much weaker competitive position.

-Shares in Myer ended 3.9 percent higher, however, on relief that it would not be overstretching itself in seeking a deal.
+Shares in Myer ended 3.9 percent higher, however, on relief that it would not be overstretching in seeking a deal with David Jones.

-Woolworths' Australia expansion is in sharp contrast to international and South African retailers, which are moving into the rest Africa, a poor but fast-growing continent touted as the next bright growth spot for retailers.

-Africa was thrust into the retail spotlight three years ago when Wal-Mart Stores Inc (WMT.N) paid $2.4 billion for a controlling stake in Massmart Holdings (MSMJ.J), giving it a foothold in several sub-Saharan countries.

 ATTRACTIVE AUSTRALIA